Sustainability Interview with Group Beneteau

 Sustainable boating at Beneteau

-BENETEAU released numerous communications toward the end of last year.
+Q: BENETEAU released numerous communications toward the end 2022.
 Did anything special happen?
 What recent developments can you tell us about?

-We decided to communicate about it a few months ago, since we felt we made interesting progress in those three areas.
+We decided to communicate about it since we felt we made interesting progress in those three areas.

 Concerning raw materials, it has been quite a challenge to replace polyester, as it is cheap and, technically speaking, an interesting product.
 In order to succeed, we had to identify the best technical partners and plan our product development.
 It took us a good three years.
 We did not want to go public too early, but once we achieved something significant, Elium® resin, we felt it was time to create a buzz.
 And the timing was quite good, since we knew we could be ready for the key boat shows.
 Building a First 44 in Elium® resin was even better, as we all know how iconic and innovative that range is.